vokimon/menjobe/developmentlog.md

 }
 </style>

-# Bitàcora: Menjo bé, Menjo del Baix
+# Bitàcola: Menjo bé, Menjo del Baix

+[This development log is written in Catalan to be used for my teaching duties.
+Sorry guys.]

 Exemple de com treballar de forma àgil amb Django i testos,